AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-http-gloss.md

 ---
 description: Material surface glossiness.
 Specifies the relative glossiness of the material surface.
 Used to select the illumination map and control rendering of gloss effects and 3D reflections.
-seo-description: Material surface glossiness.
-Specifies the relative glossiness of the material surface.
-Used to select the illumination map and control rendering of gloss effects and 3D reflections.
-seo-title: gloss

 solution: Experience Manager
 title: gloss
-uuid: 3774e08b-d24e-4cf2-8719-32a21bb9bcb6

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---